 Park rangers invite everyone to bike, hike or walk their dog along the ten-mile road, which meanders among some of the most impressive old growth groves in Redwood National & State Parks.

-The Bike’n’Hike Days (external site) will provide opportunities for park visitors to experience the parkway without the noise, speed and sound of cars and trucks.
+The Bike’n’Hike Days will provide opportunities for park visitors to experience the parkway without the noise, speed and sound of cars and trucks.

 Come explore one of the most beautiful and historic roadways in northern California by foot, bicycle, skateboard, rollerblades, wheelchair or any other non-motorized vehicle.

 Dogs on leash are also welcome on the parkway, although they are prohibited on the trails for the safety of park visitors and wildlife.
-For nearby redwood trails that permit Fido in the forest, see the Redwoods.info website (external site).
+For nearby redwood trails that permit Fido in the forest, see our Dog-Friendly Redwoods Parks E-Guide (external site).